Kaylaesmith1/activities-frontend/TESTING.md

 - The feed features infinite scrolling, letting the user continue to scroll through content as long as there is any.
 - If the user unlikes a post it is removed from the Liked entries page.

-## My Plants

-### Plants
-- Plants posted by the signed in user is displayed on the My plants page, only accessible by the owner.
-- The My plants page display the plants posted by the user.
-- The plant page feature a button redirecting the user to the post plant form.
-- The plant cards display the image, name and planted date.
-- When clicking the plant card the user is redirected to the detailed plant page.
-- The detailed plant page displayes the image, name, planted date, care instructions and plant type.
-- The detailed view of a plant lets the post owner access the dropdown menu, redirecting the user to the plant edit form or letting the user delete a post.
-- When the edit icon is clicked the user is redirected to the plant edit form.
-- When the delete icon is clicked the user is notified with a message, asking if the user want to delete the plant.
-If confirmed, the post is deleted from the website and the API.

-### Add plants form
-- The user can access the form to post a plant from the button on the plants page.
-- The form features image upload functionality.
-The image upload field lets the user upload an image.
-- When an image have been added to the image upload field a button is displayed, letting the user reupload a different image if they want to change it.
-- The Name field lets the user add the name of the plant.
-- The Care instructions field lets the user add a text to the post.
-- The Plant type drop down menu lets the user choose what kind of plant it is.
-- The Planted date field lets the user add when the plant was planted.
-- The form feature a post and cancel button.
-- When the Post button is clicked the form is submitted and the data saved to the api backend.
-- When the Cancel button is clicked the user is redirected to the previous page.

-### Edit plants form
-- When clicking the edit icon in the post page dropdown menu the user is redirected to the plant edit page.
-- The form is prepopulated with the data from the original post.
-- The form lets the user upload a different image.
-- The form lets the user edit the name, care instructions, type and date fields.
-- The edit form feature a save updates and cancel button.
-- When submitted by clicking the save updated button, the post data is sent to the backend API and updated.
-- When the cancel button is clicked the user is redirected back to the post page.

-## To-do list

-### To-do
-- Tasks posted by the signed in user is displayed on the To-do list page, only accessible by the owner.
-- The To-do list page only display the tasks posted by the user.
-- The To-do page feature a button redirecting the user to the post task form.
-- The task cards display the image, title and due date and a check icon to set the task as done.
-- If the task is overdue a red exclamation icon is displayed on the card.
-- When clicking the task card the user is redirected to the detailed task page.
-- The detailed task page display the image, title, due date and description.
-- If the task is overdue the detailed task page display the text "Task is overdue!"
-- The detailed view of a task lets the post owner access the dropdown menu, redirecting the user to the plant edit form, letting the user delete a post or set the task as done.
-- When the edit icon is clicked the user is redirected to the task edit form.
-- When the delete icon is clicked the user is notified with a message, asking if the user want to delete the task.
-If confirmed, the post is deleted from the website and the API.
-- When the check icon is clicked the user is notified with a message, asking if the task is done.
-If confirmed, the post is deleted from the website and the API.

-### Add task form
-- The user can access the form to post a task from the button on the To-do page.
-- The form features image upload functionality.
-The image upload field lets the user upload an image.
-- When an image have been added to the image upload field a button is displayed, letting the user reupload a different image if they want to change it.
-- The Title field lets the user add a title for the task.
-- The Desciption field lets the user add a text to the post.
-- The Due date date field let the user set the due date for the task.
-- The form feature a post and cancel button.
-- When the Post button is clicked the form is submitted and the data saved to the API backend.
-- When the Cancel button is clicked the user is redirected to the previous page.

-### Edit task form
-- When clicking the edit icon in the post page dropdown menu the user is redirected to the task edit page.
-- The form is prepopulated with the data from the original post.
-- The form lets the user upload a different image.
-- The form lets the user edit the title, description and due date fields.
-- The edit form feature a save updates and cancel button.
-- When submitted by clicking the save updated button, the post data is sent to the backend API and updated.
-- When the cancel button is clicked the user is redirected back to the post page.

-## Shoppinglist

-### Item list
-- The shopping list page display a list of the items added by the signed in user, only accessible by the owner.

-### Add item form
-- The form lets the users add an item and it's quantity.
-- The quantity of an item cannot go below 1.
-- An empty form can't be submitted, user is notified by a message if they try to submit an empty form field.
-- The form feature an add item and cancel button.
-- Submitting the form save the data to the API and update the list.
-- Clicking the cancel button empty the form fields.

-### Edit/delete item form
-- Each item in the list feature a dropdown menu to edit and delete an item.
-- When the edit icon is clicked the item edit field is displayed, prepopulated with the item text.
-- When the edit field is submitted, the post is updated and saved to the API.
-- When the cancel button in the edit field is clicked the item edit field is closed and no changes are made to the API data.

 ## Asset component
 - The asset spinner is displaying when loading data from the API on all pages where it's been imported.